-In 2023, the REIT transferred to Retained Earnings the depreciation of the revaluation surplus from prior year amounting to P0.7 million.
+In 2024 and 2023, the REIT transferred to Retained Earnings the depreciation of the revaluation surplus from prior year amounting to P4.9 million and P0.7 million, respectively.

-Under cost model, the carrying value of the property and equipment amounted to P828.1 million and P880.7 million as of December 31, 2023 and 2022, respectively.
+Under the cost model, the carrying value of the property and equipment amounted to P777.6 million and P829.1 million as of December 31, 2024 and 2023, respectively.

-The REIT did not have any fully depreciated property and equipment as of December 31, 2023 and 2022.
+The REIT did not have any fully depreciated property and equipment as of December 31, 2024 and 2023.
 The information on the fair value measurement and disclosures related to the property and equipment are presented in Note 19.3.